 Processing times vary by state but typically take 30–60 days.
 If approved:

-• Renewal: MSPs are not permanent — you must renew annually.
+• Renewal: MSPs are not permanent — most states require you to renew annually (a “redetermination”).
 Your state will send you a renewal notice.
-Failing to renew means your benefits lapse even if you still qualify.
+Respond to it: failing to renew means your benefits lapse even if you still qualify.

 Are You Leaving Money on the Table?